wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

                 print brain["getMyCustomValue"]

-Adding index using add-on product installer
+Adding an index using an add-on product installer
 -------------------------------------------

 You need to have your own add-on product which